Contaminated air on board

 Fume Events

-Under certain conditions, in particular during certain technical malfunctions like worn or broken oil seals in the engine, the concentration of harmful substances can suddenly rise.
-This is called a Fume Event.
-Many airlines prefer to camouflage this as a “Smell Incident”, as this sounds a lot less serious.
-It is however about a serious incident, because the high concentration of (highly) toxic fumes that occurs will often cause acute symptoms of poisoning.
-A Fume Event can be accompanied by visible smoke or mist and/or a bad smell (“dirty socks” or “wet dog”).
-That is however not always the case, since a number of the poisonous substances involved are odourless and invisible (e.g. Carbon monoxide).
+Under certain circumstances, such as a technical malfunction like a worn-out or damaged oil seal in the engine, the concentration of harmful substances in the cabin can suddenly increase significantly.
+This is referred to as a Fume Event.
+Many airlines prefer to label this as an “Odor Incident,” as it sounds less severe.
+However, it is indeed a serious incident because the high concentration of often (very) toxic substances that occur during a Fume Event can lead to acute poisoning symptoms.
+A Fume Event may be accompanied by visible smoke or mist and/or an unpleasant odor (“dirty sock smell,” “wet dog”).
+However, this is not always the case, as some of the toxic substances that can be released are odorless and invisible (e.g., carbon monoxide).

 Incidents are still underreported

-The reporting by crew of Fume Events has been discouraged by many airlines for years.
-The (sometimes serious) complaints about cabin smoke and/or odours are often reported in the Technical Logbook as an “Odour Incident”.
-Only too often, they are not reported at all, to avoid long delays, time consuming maintenance and high costs.
+Crew Reporting of Fume Events has been discouraged by many airlines for years.
+The (sometimes severe) complaints about smoke and odor in the cabin are often recorded in the Technical Logbook as “Odor Incidents.”
+All too often, they are not even reported at all, in order to avoid significant delays, extended maintenance, and high costs.

-The later generations of jet engines however, became more and more reliable and less prone to malfunctions.
-As the airline companies were pressing to cut maintenance costs, maintenance intervals were gradually extended.
-These days the engine condition is monitored via a datalink from home base.
-Maintenance planning is based purely on (wear) condition.
-In June 2012, engine manufacturer CFM (SNECMA/General Electric) proudly announced that one of its engines had served for 50,000 flying hours without a single shop visit!
+However, newer generations of engines became increasingly reliable and less prone to malfunctions.
+Partly under pressure from airlines to cut costs, the time between maintenance intervals became longer.
+Nowadays, the condition of the engine is monitored from the home base via datalink.
+Major maintenance is scheduled solely based on the engine’s condition (wear and tear).
+In June 2012, engine manufacturer CFM (SNECMA/General Electric) proudly reported that one of its engines had been hanging under a wing for up to 50,000 hours without a single “shop visit!”

 Those engines may have improved, but…

-…even those maintenance instructions are not followed up!
+…even these maintenance guidelines are often not followed!

 Increasing awareness